milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 	alignments.vdjca
 ```
 The command produces a highly-compressed, memory- and CPU-efficient binary `.vdjca` file that holds exhaustive information about alignments.
 Alignments can be further extracted in tabular form using [`exportAlignments`](./mixcr-export.md#alignments) or in human-readable form using [`exportAlignmentsPretty`](./mixcr-exportPretty.md#raw-alignments).
 Additionally, MiXCR produces a comprehensive [report](./report-align.md) which provides a detailed overview of the quality of input library.

+To take and process a batch of input sequencing files at once and optionally assign molecular, cell and sample barcodes extracted from the file names one can use a powerful [file name expansion](ref-input-file-name-expansion.md) functionality.
+[Sample tables](ref-samples-table.md) allow to analyze several patient samples at once using sample barcodes that may be picked up from all possible sources.

 For [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) input MiXCR can process paired-end and single-end data.
 Optionally, it can take index `.fastq` files, used to extract barcodes in some protocols.
 It can also process [FASTA](https://en.wikipedia.org/wiki/FASTA_format) and [BAM](https://en.wikipedia.org/wiki/Binary_Alignment_Map) formats.